Skparab1/snake/README.md

 - Best score tracker
 - Timer
 - On screen arrow key controls
+- Error notif when unable to play audio, and ways to fix it

 ## Contributers
 - Developers: Shubham Parab and Anindit Pati